-From Getting Cozy at Coachella to Expecting a Baby Together: Inside Kylie Jenner & Travis Scott's Whirlwind Romance
+From Welcoming a Baby Together to Their Joint GQ Cover: Inside Kylie Jenner & Travis Scott's Whirlwind Romance

 SEAL OF APPROVAL — AUGUST 2017

+RELATED PHOTOS: All the Outfits Kylie Jenner Has Worn to Hide Her Pregnancy

-Though Jenner and Scott’s relationship is still rather new, her family is definitely on board with the romance: A source told PEOPLE in August that the KarJenner crew “loves Travis.”
+Though Jenner and Scott’s relationship was still rather new at the time, her family was definitely on board with the romance: A source told PEOPLE in August that the KarJenner crew “loves Travis.”

 “Kylie and Travis are doing great,” said the source.
 “There’s no drama with Travis.
 He’s a cool guy.”
 “He treats Kylie with a lot of respect and love,” added the source.
 “Kylie is very happy.”